facelessuser/RegReplace/docs/src/markdown/usage.md

 # User Guide

 !!! warning "Regular Expression Engine"
-    Remember that the regular expression engine that is used is Python's [re][re], not Sublime's internal regular expression engine.
-If enabling `extended_back_references`, additional syntax is added which is covered in the [backrefs documentation][backrefs].
+    Remember that the regular expression engine that is used is Python's [Re][re], not Sublime's internal regular expression engine.
+If enabling `extended_back_references`, additional syntax (and some changes to existing syntax) is added which is covered in the [backrefs documentation][backrefs].

-    To enable such features as case insensitivity or dotall, see [re's documentation](https://docs.python.org/3.4/library/re.html).
+    To enable such features as case insensitivity or dotall, see [Re's documentation][re].
+If you've enabled the use of the [Regex][regex] library, see [Regex's documentation][regex].

+    Please note in the documentation the slight syntax differences in each regular expression library.
+Regex and Backrefs (with Regex or Re) handles things like `#!py3 r'\u0057'` in a replace template and converts it to Unicode, while Re will not and requires something like `#!py3 "\u0057"` to represent Unicode (note that one is using Python raw strings and the other is not).
+What this means in respect to RegReplace is that for Re you may have to use actual Unicode characters or represent Unicode in the JSON settings file different; for Regex, you can use `#!js "\\u0057"`, and in Re you will have to use `#!js "\u0057"` (JSON's notation for a literal Unicode character).
+There is one exception with Regex though: "format" replace (without Backrefs) will not handle `#!js "\\u0057"`, and it will not handle `#!js "\\n"`, but will also need literal characters like `#!js "\u0057"` and `#!js "\n"`.

 ## Create Find and Replace Sequences